 - Simple Truth Organic from Kroger grocery (i.e. King Soopers, City Market) – This brand has all of the same features as Good and Gather.

-- Thai Kitchen from Walmart or Amazon – This used to be my go-to, but it has become harder to find.
+- Thai Kitchen from Walmart and maybe the grocery – This used to be my go-to, but it has become harder to find.
 It whips very light and fluffy.
 Pros: not a strong coconut flavor and contains guar gum.
 Cons: some may find the texture chalky, but I find this unnoticeable when whipped into frosting or whipped cream.

 If you are curious about other brands of canned coconut milk I have tested, I have a list of brands I do not recommend using in the original Vanilla Butter Free Frosting recipe post.

 - Use unsweetened canned coconut milk (or cream) – I use canned coconut milk because it is less expensive than cans of coconut cream.
 Carton coconut milk will not work.

 - Do not use light or lowfat coconut milk or cream – We need the full fat variety to create a thick and creamy frosting.

 - The canned coconut milk (or cream) should have guar gum in it – Guar gum acts as a thickener and stabilizer.
 If you are opposed to guar gum, you could try replacing the coconut milk and coconut oil with vegan butter.
 I have not had success using ‘no guar’ coconut milk.

 - Refrigerate the can of coconut milk (or cream) overnight – This helps the coconut liquid and solids to separate.